Xiaoping-Li/Notes/Responsive Design/main.md

 ## Percentages: Padding & Margin
 When height and width are set using percentages, you learned that the dimensions of child elements are calculated based on the dimensions of the parent element.

 When percentages are used to set padding and margin, however, they are calculated based only on the _width_ of the parent element.
+Vertical padding and margin are also calculated based on the width of the parent.